|I.||Billing and Payment Deadlines|

 Georgetown University reserves the right to cancel the registration of a student who pays a past due balance with a check that is returned for insufficient funds.
 Withdrawal will be effective on the date the check is returned to the University.
 All future payments made to the University must be in the form of a certified check.
 No personal checks will be accepted.
 The student will be responsible for payment of tuition and fees in accordance with the voluntary withdrawal schedule (see Withdrawals/Refunds).

 Georgetown University also reserves the right to demand payment of all tuition and fees in advance of the provision of any instruction or other services.
-Students may be denied services if payment is not made in accordance with these demands.
+Students may be denied services, including registration into classes, if payment is not made in accordance with these demands.

 d.
 Third Party Billing